tenancy/docs/docs/hyn/5.2/events.md

 Namespace: 'Hyn\Tenancy\Events\Websites'.

-- Identified; a tenant website was identified.
+- Identified: a tenant website was identified.
 - NoneFound: no tenant website was identified.
 - Migrated: a website was auto migrated (not fired from console commands).
 - Switched: the current tenant website was changed.